gconfs-conferences/csharp-2018/slides.md

 int n = ...;
 int abs = n >= 0 ? n : 0;
 ```

+> - What is the value of abs ?
+> - if n is negative abs is null else it's n

 ## Control structures - switch